nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### aesni
-Character stating stating whether AES-NI is available and used ("y") or not available/not used ("n").
+Character stating whether AES-NI is available and used ("y") or not available/not used ("n").

 length: 1 character